NathanHM/maedras-vault/content/Sessions/Session 29.md

 - The [[Verdant Pyre]] node is currently being dealt with by the cult.
 - Once all three nodes are gone, the Sunken Sanctum may open.
 - [[The Peace Summit]] is a trap designed to destroy peace and incite war among nations, empowering the Emberheart through mass bloodshed.
-- Vlad leads 12 Paladins, [[the Ember Hand]]; only 7 walk openly at a time while the others operate covertly.
+- Vlad leads 12 Paladins, [[The Eternal Ember Cult#The Ember Hand|the Ember Hand]]; only 7 walk openly at a time while the others operate covertly.
 - Gilbert uses Detect Thoughts on Vlad, realises the Emberheart is listening in.
 The Emberheart is unhappy with Gilbert for mimicking him
 - The party decapitates Vlad, burying his head apart from his body